Managing agents

 • Versions of the plugin prior to 2.0 did not support connecting to CYGWIN or other Microsoft Windows-based SSH servers.

-The plugin adds an additional launch method: Launch build agents via SSH (Non-blocking I/O).
+The plugin adds a launch method: Launch build agents via SSH (Non-blocking I/O).
 The configuration options are almost identical to those in the traditional SSH agents connector.

 The differences in the configuration parameters are: